zhw1nq/panel/contributing.md

 ## Making Contributions

 From your forked repository, make your own changes on your own branch. (do not make changes directly to `main`!)
-When you are ready, you can submit a pull request to the Pelican repository.
+When you are ready, you can submit a pull request to the zSystems repository.
 If you still work on your pull request or need help with something make sure to mark it as Draft.

 Also, please make sure that your pull requests are as targeted and simple as possible and don't do a hundred things at a time.
 If you want to add/ change/ fix 5 different things you should make 5 different pull requests.